samt9892/quantstudio/README.md

     - As `.xls` format
     - Check content boxes for "Results" and "Amplification Data"

-3) Place file into the same directory as the script (quantstudio.R)
+3) Place file into the same directory as quantstudio.R

 4) Run script
     - Output files have the suffix: `**_output`